nrwl/nx/docs/shared/guides/storybook/plugin-angular.md

 └── etc...
 ```

-The project-specific Storybook configuration is pretty much similar what you would have for a non-Nx setup of Storybook.
+The project-specific Storybook configuration is pretty much similar to what you would have for a non-Nx setup of Storybook.
 There's a `.storybook` folder within the project root folder.

 ```treeview
 <project root>/